phronmophobic/blog/markdown/quineize.md

 ## Conclusion

-Both quines and the y-combinator are examples of programs that receive copies of themselves.
-It's easy to get lost in the mechanics of how these curiosities work rather than thinking about what it means for program to receive a copy of itself.
+Both quines and the y combinator are examples of programs that receive copies of themselves.
+It's easy to get lost in the mechanics of how these curiosities work rather than thinking about what it means for a program to receive a copy of itself.
 Once you realize what it means for a program to receive a copy of itself, new possibilities can emerge!